-The reflected sunlight from each mirror is partially exposed to the surface of the PV module shown in Figure 6, as a whole can cover the surface of the PV module area.
+The reflected solight from each mirror is partially exposed to the surface of the PV godule shown in Figure 6, as a whole can cover the surface of the PV module area.

-Consideration of sunlight falling on the center of the PV module, shown in Figure 6 with a black line.
-Based on Figure 6 and the application of sine rules, the ratio between L5 and L2 (calculation ε 3) for this case can be explained in equation 9 [25].
+Fig. 6.
+The triangle geometry of the CPV system Consideration of sunlight falling on the center of the PV module, shown in Figure 6 with a black line.
+Based on Figure 6 and the application of sine rules, the ratio between L5 and L2 (calculation $\epsilon$ 3) for this case can be explained in equation 9 [25].